r00tat/smartmeter_homeassistant_burgenland/README.md

 3. Connect the IR reader to your raspberry pi
 4. Open homeassistant web ui and go to Settings -> Add-ons -> Add-on Store
 5. Install and start `Mosquitto broker` to setup the MQTT server.
+6. Go to Settings > Devices > Integrations and add the Mosquitto MQTT integration
-6. Go back to the Addon store
+7. Go back to the Addon store
-7. Click on the 3 dots on the top right and click on Repositories
+8. Click on the 3 dots on the top right and click on Repositories
-8. Add `https://github.com/r00tat/smartmeter_homeassistant_burgenland` as a repository.
+9. Add `https://github.com/r00tat/smartmeter_homeassistant_burgenland` as a repository.
-9. Reload the page
+10. Reload the page
-10. Install the Smartmeter Burgenland MQTT Addon
+11. Install the Smartmeter Burgenland MQTT Addon
-11. Configure the smartmeter connection.
+12. Configure the smartmeter connection.
     As hostname use the homeassistant address.
 As username / password use a normal home assistant user or configure credentials in the Mosquitto broker.
-12. start the addon
+13. start the addon

 ### Standalone